 When you get to the seam at the end of the trunk bring your needle out of the fabric.
 Hold both ends of the thread and pull them tightly together and knot them.
 Make the knot really tight to the fabric so that the knot is hidden, and cut the trailing ends of the tape/ thread.
 It may be easier if someone can help you hold the trunk in position whilst you tie the knot.

 3 – Stuff the remainder of the elephant’s trunk.
 Once you have moved away from the gathered section you can stuff more firmly.
 Stuff the rest of the ellie’s head and body.
 Ladder stitch closed.
 For an explanation of ladder stitch click here

 4 – Turn your ellie’s legs and arms through the right way and stuff them.
 Ladder stitch closed.

-2 – Start by pinning the buttons in place on the external side of the limbs, and put pins on the inside side of the limbs directly opposite the button holes.
+2 – Start by pinning the buttons in place on the external side of the arms, and put pins on the inside side of the arms directly opposite the button holes.
 Check the buttons are the same height on each arm, and the pins are the same height on the insides too.
 This will avoid your finished ellie looking unbalanced.

 3 – Next plan where the tape will enter and leave the elephant’s body.
 On the side seams, measure down 3cm from the neck seam on either side and put in a pin.
-Do not put the pin straight into the seam but a couple of mm back on the back piece.
+Do not put the pin straight into the seam but a couple of millimeters back from it on the back piece.
 See photo below.

-6 – Then measure up from the crossover seam at the base of your elephant 8cm on each side seam and again put in a pin a couple of mm back on the back piece to mark the spot.
+4 – Then measure up from the crossover seam at the base of your elephant 8cm on each side seam and again put in a pin a couple of millimeters back on the back piece to mark the spot.

 Thread it through the doll needle and tie the ends together.
 Pin the tied end near one of the elephant’s feet to anchor it.
 So you are working with doubled up tape throughout.